citp/privacy-policy-historical/b/br/bri/britainfirst.org.md

-> *The following text is extracted and transformed from the britainfirst.org privacy policy that was archived on 2013-12-09.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131209165541id_/http%3A//www.britainfirst.org/privacy-statement) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the britainfirst.org privacy policy that was archived on 2014-10-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141020113859id_/http%3A//www.britainfirst.org/privacy-policy) for the most accurate reproduction.*

-# Privacy Statement :: Britain First

-**PRIVACY STATEMENT**
+# PRIVACY POLICY |

 Britain First is committed to safeguarding the privacy of our website visitors.
 We believe you have the right to privacy on the web.
 This policy sets out how we will treat your personal information.